cs-chan/ArtGAN/README.md

 # ArtGAN Code Release

-Updated on Oct 25, 2022 (Updated the Wikiart Dataset link)
+Updated on Oct 25, 2022 (Updated the Wikiart Dataset download link)

 Updated on May 18, 2018 (Improved ArtGan models are included)